coatilabs/keystone-storage-adapter-s3/README.md

-# S3-based storage adapter for KeystoneJS
+# S3-based storage adapter for KeystoneJS with Jimp integration.

-This adapter is designed to replace the existing `S3File` field in KeystoneJS using the new storage API.
+This adapter is designed to replace the existing `S3File` field in KeystoneJS using the new storage API, modified to  manipulate images after upload with [Jimp](https://github.com/oliver-moran/jimp) tool.

-Compatible with Node.js 0.12+
+Tested in Node.js 6.12.2

 ## Usage